Car Misfires While Driving + Check Engine Light

 Does a flashing check engine light usually mean a driving misfire is serious?

 Very often, yes.
-A blinking light commonly points to an active misfire that can damage the catalytic converter if you keep driving.
+A blinking light usually means an active misfire that can quickly damage the catalytic converter if you keep driving.

 Can a lean code cause a misfire while driving?

 Yes.
-If the engine gets too much air or not enough fuel, combustion may become unstable and feel like hesitation, jerking, or a misfire under load.
+If the engine gets too much air or not enough fuel, combustion can become unstable and show up as a misfire under load.